The-Mikish-Group/Members/README.md

 # Members
 #
-This site is an ASP.NET version 9, MVC web app with Entity and Identity.
-#

 This Website is currently for the Oaks-Village.com HOA.
 #
+This site is an ASP.NET .Net 9, MVC web app using Entity and Identity.

 Key Features are:

-1. Full Phone-First Identity Entity Authorization MVC AspNetCore App.
-2. Important Variables and Credentials are stored in Environment Variables, both locally and on the Hosting Server.
-3. Role-driven with Member Role (or Manager or Admin) to log in.
-New Registrations are reviewed and assigned a Role should they qualify; in this case, they will be part of the HOA or a non-billable Member.
-4. Member Account Management Tables and Forms.
-5. A PDF Document Management System.
-Upload, rename, delete, and determine the sort order of New Categories of PDF documents for the Member viewing.
-6. An Image Galleries Management System.
-Upload, rename, and delete images to galleries that Admins or Managers create.
-Ability to upload multiple images at once, which then have a thumbnail created for viewing.
-Everyone is able to access the galleries created.
-7. A new 'Members directory' can be printed to PDF and stored in a PDF Category for the member viewing.
-#
-## **Accounts Receivable Module: Overall Analysis and Review**
+## **Accounts Receivable Module: AI Overall Analysis and Review**

 ### **Executive Summary**